paulsinclair51/briteTest/docs/md/Contributor_Guide.md

   - Minor additions to the APIs (e.g., new function or macro).
   - Minor additions to the Runner Framework.
   - Minor refactorying of implementation.
-  - The changes must not introduce incompatibilities with previously releaed versions for the APIs (syntax or behavior) or the Runner Framework.
+  - The changes must not introduce an incompatible. change.
+    See the **Incompatible Changes** section.
   - If incremented or reset to 0, it must be updated for all versioned files (`.h`, `.c, .md, `.pdf`, and  `.docx`) to the same minor value (even if the file was not otherwise modified) with patch reset to 0.

 - Major
   - Major additions to the APIs.
   - Major additions to the Runner Framework.
   - Significant refactoring of the implementation.
-  - Changes introducing incompatibilities with previously releaed versions for the APIs (syntax or behavior) or the Runner Framework.
+  - Changes introducing incompatibilities with previously releaed versions.
 See **Incompatible Changes** section if such a chsnge is proposed,
   - If incremented, it must be updated for all brrdioned files (`.h`, `.c, .md, `.pdf`, and  `.docx`) to the same major value (even if the file was not otherwise modified) with minor and patch reset to 0.

-When changing the version for file:
+When changing the version for a file:
 - Increment `p` if the major and minor versions are not changed.
 - Reset `p` to `0` when the major or minor version is changed.
 - For the `include/runnerapi.h` file, update the `RA_VERSION` macro.